“A 16th-century palazzo in the heart of Florence with vast suites, elegant salons, a panoramic roof terrace and discreet old-world service”

 We stayed in one of the Exclusive Suites, which are spread over the first and second floors.
 Think Oriental rugs on quarry-tiled floors, high ceilings adorned with fleur-de-lis motifs, gold brocaded bedspreads and armchairs, old prints of Florence, a glass tabletop on a faux-Doric column head.
 Alongside the huge stone hearth is a round dining table where, should you so desire, a butler can serve you dinner.

-Most of the bathrooms have both bathtub and shower cubicle; room can interconnect to create Family Suites.
+Most of the bathrooms have both bathtub and shower cubicle; 2 rooms can interconnect to create a Family Suite.

 Breakfast is served in yet another lofty, elegant hall, this one bedecked with potted poinsettias and crowned with a crystal chandelier.
 A long buffet offers fresh patisseries, cold cuts, cheeses, yoghurts, cereals, fruit, juices, cakes, even champagne.
 White-gloved butlers bring cooked meats, eggs and toast to your candelit table.